dh-nuigalway/Creative-Coding-Meetup/readme.md

 Come along, meet people who are also learning to code, and get help if you run into any problems.
 Showing what you're working on would be great too!

+### Getting some help

+1. Search on Google and [StackOverflow](https://stackoverflow.com) - others will likely have had a similar problem.
+2. Ask the people sitting around you in the meetup if they've run into a similar problem.
+They may be able to help you solve your issue, or point you towards someone else who can.
+3. [Open a new Issue](https://github.com/dh-nuigalway/Creative-Coding-Meetup/issues) with a description of the problem, and we'll see if we can point you in the right direction

 ## Coding Resources